 Strategy 6.1: Prevent illegal dumping.

-Action 6.1.1: Study how well existing solid waste management practices are serving the planning area.
-This may include investigating the possibilities for additional sites for solid waste transfer, particularly for areas on the eastern side of 1-25 and communities north of the planning area, as well as means to finance a new station.
+Action 6.1.1: County Public Works in coordination with LCVA, will study how well existing solid waste management practices are serving the planning area.
+This may include investigating the possibilities for additional sites for solid waste transfer, particularly for areas on the eastern side of I-25 and communities north of the planning area, as well as means to finance a new station.

-Action 6.1.2: Study the possibility of opening the solid waste facility seven days per week in order to better meet the demand for waste disposal from the entire area served by the transfer station and to eliminate illegal dumping at times when the facility is not open.
+Action 6.1.2: County Public Works, in coordination with LCVA, will study the possibility of opening the solid waste facility seven days per week in order to better meet the demand for waste disposal from the entire area served by the transfer station and to eliminate illegal dumping at times when the facility is not open.

-Action 6.1.3: Develop more effective enforcement of illegal dumping fines and develop regular community wide sweeps to discourage illegal dumping.
+Action 6.1.3: County Code Enforcement in coordination with LCVA, will develop more effective enforcement of illegal dumping fines and develop regular community wide sweeps to discourage illegal dumping.

-Action 6.1.4: Develop new signage to educate people regarding illegal dumping and to deter the practice in the planning area.
+Action 6.1.4: County Code Enforcement, County Public Works, and County Planning in coordination with LCVA, will Develop new signage to educate people regarding illegal dumping and to deter the practice in the planning area.
 Signage should also educate people about disposal of hazardous household items that can enter water resources.

 Strategy 6.2: Reduce trash in the plan area.

-Action 6.2.1: Create a community program for periodic trash pick-up days in the planning area for large items and waste not accepted at the transfer station on private, County, State and BLM lands.

-Action 6.2.2: Initiate an annual community program "Clean-up."
+Action 6.2.1: LCVA will initiate an annual community program "Clean-up."
 This will include developing a representative community committee to coordinate local waste management activities and projects.
-This may also include expanding an Adopt a Road program and creating affordable incentives for community participation on annual clean-ups.
+This may also include working with the County to expand an Adopt a Road program and to create affordable incentives for community participation in annual clean-ups.

 Goal 10: Ensure the availability of community facilities to serve the planning area’s diverse and growing population.